MaxzzzLCX/OrigamiRobotics/README.md

 ## Progress
+2024.08.19 Updated the json format and completed the tutorial section.
+By editing the json file to switch in between experiment and tutorial mode. <br>
 2024.08.16 Added experiment logging functionality.
-The result of validation is logged in one file, and time related information logged into another file.
+The result of validation is logged in one file, and time related information logged into another file. <br>
-2024.08.16 Fixed bugs from 08.15
+2024.08.16 Fixed bugs from 08.15 <br>
 2024.08.15 Found a very weird bug.
-When the configuration file has a sequence of length eight, Model F will SKIP OVER the origami model.
+When the configuration file has a sequence of length eight, Model F will SKIP OVER the origami model. <br>
 As soon as the SKIP button of model F animation is clicked, the debug console says "Model F finished, moving on to next model"
 But model B was fine.